amirandamiqueiro/amirandamiqueiro.github.io/_recipes/lesson1.md

 Later, we will have to learn the verbs SER and ESTAR (TO BE in English).
-Those verbs are the Spanish equivalent of the Japanese structure S1 は　S2 です.
+Those verbs are the Spanish equivalent of the Japanese structure **S1 は　S2 です**.
 But as S1 is in general a little more complicated in Spanish than in Japanese, we have to deal only with it first.

 ## Conversation Examples